halide/build_bot/README.md

 3. Generate a secret to authenticate GitHub's webhook updates with the master.
 Call this `WEBHOOK_SECRET`.
 4. Choose a password for the `halidenightly` user to authenticate with the web interface.
 Call this `WWW_PASSWORD`.

-A convenient command for generating a secure secret is `ruby -rsecurerandom -e 'puts SecureRandom.hex(20)'`.
+A convenient command for generating a secure secret is `openssl rand -hex 20`.

 ## GitHub Configuration